jvnsep/Project3OLEDDisplay/README.md

 	   }
 	}

 Birds update function and randomize function, will update each bird poasition, randomize direction and start position.
+Increment score a the birds reach zero position at x-axis.

 	// random position of birds
 	void randomize(u_int32_t startx){